-FERPA excludes from its definition of "education records" records created and maintained by a campus law enforcement unit for a law enforcement purpose.
-Accordingly, investigative reports, security incident reports, and other records created and maintained by campus law enforcement units may be disclosed to law enforcement and others without student consent as defined by King University Office of Safety and Security policy.
+FERPA Excludes from its definition of "education records" records of the law enforcement unit of an educational institution.
+Accordingly, investigative reports, security incident reports, and other records created by or for, and maintained by, campus law enforcement units may be disclosed to law enforcement and others without student consent as defined by King University Office of Safety and Security policy.

-FERPA defines "Law enforcement unit" as "any individual, office, department, division, or other component of an educational agency or institution, such as a unit of commissioned police officers or non-commissioned security guards, that are officials authorized or designated by that agency or institution to: enforce any local, state, or federal law, or refer to appropriate authorities a matter for enforcement of any local, state, or federal law against any individual or organization other than the agency or institution itself; and maintain the physical security and safety of the agency or institution."
+FERPA defines "Law enforcement unit" as "any individual, office, department, division, or other component of an educational agency or institution, such as a unit of commissioned police officers or non-commissioned security guards, that are officials authorized or designated by that agency or institution to: enforce any local, state, or federal law, or refer to appropriate authorities a matter for enforcement of any local, state, or federal law against any individual or organization other than the agency or institution itself; or maintain the physical security and safety of the agency or institution."
 For this purpose, the King University Office of Safety and Security Department is designated the law enforcement unit for the University.
 For more information visit the U.S. Department of Education's website for "FERPA General Guidance for Students" at https://www2.ed.gov/policy/gen/guid/fpco/ferpa/students.html.